SeanRooooney/DBZ-695-db2-server/README.txt

 CDC is only possible when the log property "logarchmeth1" is NOT off.
 There are many modes for the transactiopn log we have been using "logretain".
-In addition this requires
+In addition this requires taking a backup on the database such that there is an initial checkpoint.
-taking a backup on the database such that there is an initial checkpoint
+NOTE: This is not required in the DB2 docker image, as it is already set up properly.

 $ db2 update db cfg for TESTDB using logarchmeth1 logretain
 $ db2 backup db TESTDB to /dev/null
 $ db2 restart db TESTDB

-Run the script that sets up ASN, this creates all the control tables that ASN expects
+Still as user db2inst1, run the script that sets up ASN, this creates all the control tables that ASN expects

 $ db2 -tvmf /asncdctools/src/asncdctables.sql